aosasona/bazooka/README.md

 > By default, Bazooka runs on port 22000.
 You can change this by passing the `--port` flag.

 Once the application is running, you can access the Web UI by visiting `http://localhost:22000` in your browser.
 You can also change the port by passing the `--port` flag when starting the application.

+> NOTE: Bazooka requires root access to kill or even find some processes.
+You will be prompted for your password when you try to kill a process, you can also run the application with `sudo` to avoid this prompt.

 ## Contributing 🔖